 Find out how to discover the polar bears of Hudson Bay on autumn polar bear tours on our webinar: Autumn Polar Bear Adventures.

 Want to see polar bears up-close during the autumn in the Arctic?

 This fly-in safari provides an incredible off-the-grid experience to see the Northern Lights in October and November.
 This eight-day trip offers exclusive opportunities to view polar bears up-close during the day and dazzling Northern Lights at night, in the comfort of our remote Polar Bear Cabins, located 110 km south of Arviat, Nunavut, on the coast of Hudson Bay.
 View the itinerary and trip details here.

-This unforgettable private polar bear tour is specially designed to get you as close to polar bears in the wild as possible.
-Discover the land of polar bears and Inuit in the remote Arctic tundra on the coast of Hudson Bay on the ultimate private polar bear viewing experience.
-Spend your nights at a newly built, private cabin complete with private chef, local Inuit guides and an Arctic Kingdom naturalist guide.
+This unforgettable exclusive polar bear tour is specially designed to get you as close to polar bears in the wild as possible.
+Discover the land of polar bears and Inuit in the remote Arctic tundra on the coast of Hudson Bay on the ultimate exclusive polar bear viewing experience.
+Spend your nights at a newly built, exclusive cabin complete with executive chef, local Inuit guides and an Arctic Kingdom naturalist guide.
 View the itinerary and trip details here.